cbteeple/pressure_controller_docs/docs/top-level/tutorial.md

     - Trajectory setup files are "*.yaml*" files with a few specific fields (see examples in the `traj_setup/example` folder)
     - Trajectory setup files must be stored in the `traj_setup` folder (you can use subfolders too)

-2. There are three basic parts in a trajctory
+2. There are three basic parts in a trajectory
     - **main** - The looping part
     - **prefix** - Run once at the start of the trajectory
     - **suffix** - Run once after the looping part is finished.